First Time Renting a Car in Dubai, Complete Guide (2026)

 Al Barsha to Dubai Marina: 0 gates

-[P] (answer-first) ✅ Dubai has free parking (most residential villa areas, malls, all areas after 10 PM and on Sundays/holidays) and paid RTA parking in commercial zones at AED 4/hour standard or AED 6/hour in premium zones during peak times.
-Pay through the Parkin app.
+Dubai has both free parking (most residential villa areas, malls, and everywhere after 10 PM and on Sundays and public holidays) and paid RTA parking in commercial zones — AED 4/hour standard, up to AED 6/hour in premium zones at peak times.
+You pay through the Parkin app.

 Most residential villa areas (Mirdif, Al Warqa)